jly02/jly02/README.md

 ### What I'm Up To

-I am joining [Synthego](https://www.synthego.com/) as a Software Engineer!
+As of December 2025, I am working at [Synthego](https://www.synthego.com/) as a Software Engineer!

 ### How to Reach Me